-Major shareholders like Microsoft, Tiger Global and venture firm Thrive Capital are among OpenAI's top backers, and are pressing for Sam Altman to return.
+Major shareholders like Microsoft, Tiger Global and venture firm Thrive Capital are among OpenAI's top backers, and are pushing to bring back Sam Altman.

 Microsoft reportedly owns 49% of the company, while other investors and employees control 49%, and the remaining 2% is owned by the nonprofit parent company OpenAI.

-In addition, Sequoia Capital also contacted Altman and president Greg Brockman to find out what the two former OpenAI leaders wanted, whether it was to return to the company or start a new startup.
+In addition, investment fund Sequoia Capital also contacted Altman and president Greg Brockman to find out the wishes of the two former OpenAI leaders, whether to return to the company or found a new startup.

 Meanwhile, a source told Reuters on November 18 that a number of employees were considering quitting if Sam Altman did not return to the company's executive position.

-The news of ChatGPT’s “father” being fired has taken the global technology world by surprise.
-Analysts said the move to change OpenAI’s senior leadership could negatively impact the company’s plan to sell employee shares at a valuation of $86 billion.
+The news of ChatGPT's "father" being fired has surprised the global technology world.
+Analysts said the move to change OpenAI's senior leadership could negatively impact the company's plan to sell employee shares at a valuation of $86 billion.

-Meanwhile, Reuters reported that after being fired, Altman had a conversation with OpenAI executives about improving the company's governance structure, as well as discussing with some experts and close people about the possibility of establishing a new AI company.
+Meanwhile, Reuters said that after being fired, Altman had a talk with OpenAI executives about improving the company's governance structure, as well as discussed with some experts and close people about the possibility of establishing a new AI company.

 The Information previously reported that Sam Altman is working with former Apple design chief Jony Ive on building an AI hardware device.
-Softbank CEO Masayoshi Son is also reportedly involved in the discussions.
+Softbank CEO Masayoshi Son is also said to be involved in the discussions.

-Sam Altman unexpectedly resigns as CEO of OpenAI
+Sam Altman suddenly resigns as CEO of OpenAI

-On November 17, the board of directors of OpenAI – the startup behind ChatGPT – announced that Sam Altman would step down as CEO and be replaced by CTO Mira Murati.
+On November 17, the board of directors of OpenAI – the startup behind ChatGPT – announced that Sam Altman would step down as CEO and be replaced by Chief Technology Officer Mira Murati.

 Tech world shocked by Sam Altman's firing